 As an undergraduate at the University of Florida I wanted to write novels but it seemed my literature classes were really political science classes in disguise — novels were presented as political manifestos rather than works of art.
 At the center of the labyrinth was a political message.

 I don’t think my English professors at UF were bad professors.
-In fact, when I look back most of them were phenomenal professors.
+In fact, when I look back most of them were great.
 The problem was, I didn’t understand the purposes and methods of literary scholarship and criticism and I didn’t know what I was supposed to be doing.

 This is how things go awry in the literature department.

 The other day I was having a conversation with my department’s director of graduate studies and she said she felt English, as a discipline, did a bad job at explaining its tools and methods and making the distinction between each clear.
 I suspect every discipline is bad at explaining its methods to outsiders.
-(I bet even most scientists, who could easily explain the basic steps of the scientific method, could not explain how science came to be codified and formalized during the 17th and 18th centuries as the primary means by which human knowledge is created.
-In other words, why the scientific method is what it is.)
-We need to treat every undergraduate literature student as an outsider.
-They don’t really know or understand what goes on in the lit department — they don’t understand what lit professors do other than teach lit.
-I certainly didn't.
+I bet even most scientists, who could easily explain the basic steps of the scientific method, could not explain how science came to be codified and formalized during the 17th and 18th centuries as the primary means by which human knowledge is created.
+In other words, why the scientific method is what it is.

 — 31 March 2013